vestrel00/contacts-android/index.md

 .find { returnTrueIfQueryShouldBeCancelled() }
 ```

 The find function optionally takes in a function that, if it returns true, will cancel query
 processing as soon as possible.
 The function is called numerous times during query processing to
 check if processing should stop or continue.
 This gives you the option to cancel the query.

 This is useful when used in multi-threaded environments.
-One scenario where this would be commonly
+One scenario where this would be frequently
 used is when performing queries as the user types a search text.
 You are able to cancel the current
 query when the user enters new text.

 For example, to automatically cancel the query inside a Kotlin coroutine when the coroutine is
 cancelled,

 ```kotlin